apify/crawlee/README.md

 [![Build Status](https://travis-ci.com/apify/apify-js.svg?branch=master)](https://travis-ci.com/apify/apify-js)

 Apify SDK simplifies the development of web crawlers, scrapers, data extractors and web automation jobs.
-It provides tools to manage and automatically scale a pool of headless Chrome / Puppeteer instances, to maintain queues of URLs to crawl, store crawling results to a local filesystem or into the cloud, rotate proxies and much more.
+It provides tools to manage and automatically scale a pool of headless browsers, to maintain queues of URLs to crawl, store crawling results to a local filesystem or into the cloud, rotate proxies and much more.
 The SDK is available as the [`apify`](https://www.npmjs.com/package/apify) NPM package.